chimera-linux/turnstile/README.md

 This is a daemon and a PAM module to handle user services management with the `dinit` init system and service manager (https://github.com/davmac314/dinit).

 It was created for the needs of the Chimera Linux project.
+It is not expected to work properly anywhere else by default (those use cases are unsupported), and issues or feature requests specific to other environments will not be addressed.
+Patches may be accepted, provided they are not disruptive or introduce excessive complexity.

 ## How it works